Federico Paris

 Federico Paris (born 9 November 1969) is an Italian former professional track cyclist.
 He won the tandem at the UCI Track Cycling World Championships three times; in 1990 and 1992 with Gianluca Capitano, and in 1993 with Roberto Chiappa.
 He also won bronze medals in the event in 1989 and 1994, in addition to bronze medals in the keirin in 1994 and 1995.

-His daughter Laura competes in rhythmic gymnastics.
+His daughter Laura competed in rhythmic gymnastics.

 He now works as a cycling official and for several years was the technical director of the Italian national sprint team.